tyeborg/softdev3-fsharp-project/README.md

 -> (Bob, Smith, 18, 1111)
 ```

-## Prerequisites & Installation
+## Prerequisites & Installations
 Install the following:
 * [.NET SDK.](https://dotnet.microsoft.com/en-us/download) The SDK also incudes the Runtime.
 * The [F# extension (Ionide)](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp) from the VS Code Marketplace.

-* Clone this repository by `git clone https://github.com/tyeborg/softdev3-fsharp-project.git`.
-* Run the program (`Program.fs`) by entering the following command in the command shell:
+Clone this repository by `git clone https://github.com/tyeborg/softdev3-fsharp-project.git`.
+Once the repository is cloned, run the program (`Program.fs`) by entering the following command in the command shell:

 ```bash
 dotnet run